kamilmateusiak/weather-forecast/README.md

 ## Installation

 Fetch the repository and run `npm install` or `yarn` and install all dependencies.

+Also you will need to configure the [https://openweathermap.org/api](api) and generate api key.
 Remember to create .env file based on .env.example.
 The values declared there will be used in the code.

 ## Available Scripts